Mark2Mark/mark-zones-plugin/README.md

   &nbsp;
   ## What does it do?

+  > [!NOTE]
+  > This readme will be updated soon, describing all the new features and behaviour of this plugin.
+So long, this readme is a little outdated but gives you a basic idea.
+  >

   Display Zones per master, per script in different colors.
   Optionally with a name and overshoot, or dashed if it’s just a line.